How are sex toys made at Délices Défendus?

 We have:

-- Nitrile gloves, to avoid silicone contamination (latex interacts with silicone)
+- Nitrile gloves, to avoid contamination of the silicone (latex interacts with silicone)

-- A white cotton coat, which never leaves the place where we make the toys and is stored in a cupboard when we are not wearing it (to make people believe that we are surgeons)
+- A white cotton coat, which never leaves the area where the toys are made and is stored in a wardrobe when not worn (to make people think we are surgeons)

 - FFP2 masks (we've had tons of them since the C-word, we have to find a use for them)

-- Hairnets, so our hair doesn't fall into the molds
+- Hairnets, to keep our hair from falling into the molds

-- We do not eat/drink in the room where we make toys, we do not smoke either
+- We don't eat or drink in the room where we play with toys, nor do we smoke.

-- The room is closed at all times if you are not there, except for 15 minutes, 3 times a day, under supervision to ventilate.
-No pouring is carried out/in progress during this time, to avoid external contamination.
+- The room is kept closed at all times when no one is present, except for 15 minutes, 3 times a day, under supervision, to ventilate.
+No pouring is carried out or in progress during this time, to prevent external contamination.

-- We're working on a stainless steel surface, which is easy to clean with isopropyl alcohol and is non-porous (unlike wood, which retains moisture and bacteria).
-You'll see that we don't like porous things around here.
+We're working on a stainless steel surface, which is easy to clean with isopropyl alcohol and is non-porous (unlike wood, which retains moisture and bacteria).
+You'll see that we're not big fans of porous materials around here.

-- We spend our time washing our hands, for at least a minute, in a room other than the one where we wash our toys.
+We spend our time washing our hands, for at least a minute, in a different room than the one where we play with toys.

 AND ALSO...

-And you'll notice right away that they're neither silicone nor 3D printed .
+And you'll immediately notice that they are neither made of silicone nor 3D printed .

 Ours are made of copper .
 But be careful: not raw copper , which would not be safe for the body .